fbpx

 The juvenile foliage / coppicing-growth is disjunct, lanceolate to broad-lanceolate, mid-green in colour, to about 17 cm long and 5 cm wide.

-The adult leaves are also disjunct, mid-green, lanceolate (spear-shaped) to 16 cm long and 4 cm wide.
+Corymbia spp. have simple adult leaves which are alternate.
+In this species, they are mid-green, lanceolate (spear-shaped) to 16 cm long and 4 cm wide.
 Leaves are noticeably discolorous.

 The primary inflorescence of “eucalypts” (Angophora / Corymbia / Eucalyptus) is an umbellaster (an umbel-like cluster of flowers).
 In Corymbia and Eucalyptus, the petals and sepals are fused into the distinctive calyptra (bud cap) which is shed when the flower opens.
 The calyptra / operculum is very short, hemispherical to conical.
 The conspicuous stamens give the flowers their appearance.
 In Corymbia species, umbellasters are typically produced, in clusters, at the terminals, beyond the foliage to create a very showy display.
 In this species, each flower is about 3 cm in diameter, creamy-white in colour, observed in November to January.